You're planning on traveling and haven't decided on a place to stay yet?

 7. Don't mistake an Airbnb owner for a hotel manager

-Don't expect the same level of services.
+That's perhaps the most important Airbnb tip for guests.
+Don't expect the same level of services as you would for a hotel.
 It might not be as clean as a hotel (although I never had bad surprises on this side), but remember that someone lives here on a daily basis.

 You won't get a maid to wash and iron your clothes if it's not specified in the listing's description.
 Prepare for what the host detailed on the website, and only that.
 This way, you'll enjoy it more if you get something that wasn't mentioned!